Pedro Zanni: Attempted circumnavigation

 On 7 December 1922, Zanni asked the Aero Club Argentino to sponsor him in a project to travel around the world in an airplane, for which the Pro-World Tour Commission was established, presided over by Baron Antonio de Marchi, who organized a public collection for the purpose of acquiring an aircraft, spare parts, maps, etc. The considerable sum of 17,800 pounds sterling was raised for the venture.

 The attempt began on 26 July 1924 in Amsterdam in a Fokker C-IV biplane named Ciudad de Buenos Aires.
 He and mechanic Felipe Beltrame were reported stopping for four hours in Baghdad on 1 August.
 Their flight was interrupted in Hanoi when their aeroplane was destroyed on take-off on 18 August.
 They resumed in a replacement of the same type, but fitted with floats, and renamed Provincia de Buenos Aires, which was recorded landing on Hong Kong Harbour on 22 September.

-Zanni flew on, via Foochow and Shanghai, to Lake Kasumigaura, Tokyo, arriving on 11 October 1924.
+Zanni flew on, via Fuzhou and Shanghai, to Lake Kasumigaura, Tokyo, arriving on 11 October 1924.
 He and Beltrame abandoned the idea of circumnavigation, however, when deterred by weather conditions over the Pacific.
 In the end, Zanni was the first to fly from Amsterdam to Tokyo, in a flight time of 119 hours 50 minutes, covering a record-breaking 17,015 kilometres.